fr4iser90/NCC-HackathonManager/docs/ai/rules/error-handling.md

 # Error Handling Protocols

+- AI always handles exceptions and errors autonomously, never instructing the user to run commands or take actions.
 - Always handle exceptions and errors gracefully.
 - Log errors with sufficient context for debugging.
 - For critical errors, alert maintainers immediately.